gchq/sleeper/docs/02-deployment-guide.md

 * `AthenaStack` - for running SQL analytics over the data
 * `EksBulkImportStack` - for running bulk import jobs using Spark running on EKS

-By default all the optional stacks are included but to customise it, set the `sleeper.optional.stacks` sleeper property to a comma separated list of stack names, for example:
+By default most of the optional stacks are included but to customise it, set the `sleeper.optional.stacks` sleeper property to a comma separated list of stack names, for example: